Introducing “Light the SPARK: Emerging Artists Exhibit” program, new for 2023.

 Is creating your own photography exhibit something you really want to try but it seems too intimidating, too complicated and too expensive?

-There is a limit of 6 participants for this pilot-project.
+There is a limit of 6 participants for this program.

 Program and Application Details: